Selapian/Gazelle-WebTorrent/README.md

 *Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3).
 We do not currently support codecs or bitrates, so I would recommend editing your formats to be more specific, like mp3 (192kbps), mp3 (V0), x264 (1080p HD), etc. For perspective, an Ebook would be [media] and a PDF vs djvu would be [format].
 The way Gazelle works is, PDFs and djvus of the same Edition are listed under the same DataTable heading.

-*I am not currently providing the code to produce uploads*.
-I may create a Neo4j uploader based on file names in the future.
-If you want to write the code yourself, you need to save the file.length in TOFLOAT(bytes) to t:Torrent.size, and set :Torrent.release = "random_sounding_release_name".
-All the files for one magnetURI should have the same Release Name.
-Now if you want to have multiple releases, you must have various magnetURIs with different release names, and TODO: cycle thru the magnets in initializeMagnets() [webtorrent.js controller], then pull the release from the downloaded File and match it to the torrent downloaded from the MagnetURI of that release.

-*You must add Author nodes and Class nodes connected to every Source.* (a:Author)-[:AUTHOR]->(s:Source)<-[:TAGS]-(c:Class).
-The :Publisher logic is (p:Publisher)<-[:PUBLISHED_BY]-(e:Edition)<-[:PUB_AS]-(s:Source).
-Torrent Logic is (:Edition)-[:DIST_AS]->(:Torrent).
-Existing Sources, Authors, Classes and Publishers must be Matched by name before running MERGE.
-Source.name, Author.searchable, Class.name, and Publisher.name all need Lucene Neo4j Indexes, the names of which you may find in the /search REST API route.

-*Editions must be matched based on edition.title*, so multiple edition_torrent.torrent rows show up under their corresponding :Edition. *Set :Torrent.deleted = false on new files.* Note that, as my workaround, a Torrent is more of a File, as there is only one Torrent on the whole site, with all the Files.
-Editions show up in the DataTable as edition_torrents, which have an edition, torrent, and publisher attached to them.
-You'll need to find some way to MERGE sources with the same .name and distinguish, two books with the same Title as different sources.

-*Create a WebTorrent with all the files you uploaded with your code.*

-*Edit the magnetURI in static/client/controllers/webTorrent.js*

-*Edit the magnetURI in static/client/partials/header.html*; **there are two, one for mobile, and one for desktop.** If you have multiple releases, this should actually be a .zip.

 *Host server.js, config.js, static/, and js/ on a node.js platform*

 **ABOUT THE ARCHITECTURE**